 - 100/200 level business courses that are accepted for transfer are usually accepted for specific course equivalency.
-Those that do not have equivalents at the Kelley School will be accepted as undistributed (elective) credit. - 300/400 level business courses may not be taken away from the Bloomington campus; transfer credit for these courses will be accepted as undistributed (elective) credit only.
+Those that do not have equivalents at the Kelley School will be accepted as undistributed (elective) credit.
+These will appear on the IU transcript as BUS-UN courses. - 300/400 level business courses must be taken on the IU Bloomington campus or in an approved study abroad program; transfer credit for these courses will be accepted as undistributed (elective) credit only.
+They will also appear on the transcript as BUS-UN credits.